ElMassimo/capybara-compose/docs/api/index.md

 ## Page

 ### **have_title**
-Assert if the page has the given title.
+Asserts if the page has the given title.

 - **Arguments**:
   - `{String | Regexp} title`: string or regex that the title should match